 Ellie was a lady who brightly answered her phone when I called her back.
 She excitedly told me how she would LOVE to buy our two beds.
 She would get a neighbor to help pick them up and would come around 12pm.

 I gladly realized after they left that we now had 3 beds and 3 people left in the house.
 Taking a small break between visitors, I am sitting on the pool chair on the back porch.
 My mom came out to tell me that the people buying the house just terminated the contract.
-The feeling when she spoke the news was a mix of horror and fulfilled expectation.
-The horror was composed of all my fears of this happening and the crushing of my strongly clenched hope that we would actually be leaving.
+The feeling when she spoke the news was a mix of dread and fulfilled expectation.
+The dread was composed of my fears of this happening and the crushing of my strongly clenched hope that we would actually be leaving.

 The fulfilled expectation was something of a relieved feeling.
 All along I kept believing in the back of my mind, though I certainly didn’t want to give any attention to it, that there was a reason all of this was not going to go through, that things weren’t going to work out, and we were going to be disappointed and stuck again.